Build AI-Assisted blog with AdminForth and Nuxt in 20 minutes

 Step 4: Setting up AdminForth

-Create index.ts file in root directory with following content:
+file in root directory and update it with the following content:

 import express from 'express';